Helios-One-HAM/The-HeliosOne-Game/README.md

 Be just like Vash the Stampede in my own way.
 Peace and Love!

 I dont care how.
 I'm gonna find my own path with a score worth keeping tabs on.
 I think winning points is Fun.
+I want Dreams to be accessible to everyone in a way that THEY can believe in them.

 ---